renwell-studio/rangeplotter/docs/guide/commands.md

 ## 1. `network run` (Recommended)
 Orchestrates the complete analysis pipeline (`viewshed` -> `horizon` -> `detection-range`) in a single step.

+The interactive wizard now includes a **Site Selection** step.
+If your input file contains multiple sites, you can choose to process all of them or select a specific subset interactively.

 **Usage:**
 ```bash
 # Interactive Wizard Mode